dd32/td-gh-ex/readme.txt

 * by the CrestaProject team, http://crestaproject.com/

 == ABOUT Semplicemente ==
-Semplicemente is a simple and minimal Wordpress Theme  useful for blog or personal page.
+Semplicemente is a simple and minimal WordPress Theme  useful for blog or personal page.

 == License ==
 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License Version 2.